terraform-ibm-modules/terraform-ibm-satellite/examples/satellite-ibm/README.md

 This example uses two modules to set up the control plane.

-1. [location.](../modules/location) This module `creates satellite location` for the specified zone|location|region and `generates script` named addhost.sh in the working directory by performing attach host.The generated script is used by `ibm_is_instance` as `user_data` and runs the script.
+1. [satellite-location](../../modules/location) This module `creates satellite location` for the specified zone|location|region and `generates script` named addhost.sh in the working directory by performing attach host.The generated script is used by `ibm_is_instance` as `user_data` and runs the script.
 At this stage all the VMs that has run addhost.sh will be attached to the satellite location and will be in unassigned state.
-2. [host](../modules/host) This module assigns hosts to the location.
+2. [satellite-host](../../modules/host) This module assigns 3 host to setup the location control plane.
+3. [satellite-cluster](../../modules/cluster) This module will create satellite cluster.

 ## Prerequisite